-In electromyography, a needle is inserted in a muscle, and electrical activity is recorded while the muscle is contracting and resting.
+In electromyography, a needle is inserted into a muscle, and electrical activity is recorded while the muscle is at rest and when contracting.
 Normally, resting muscle is electrically silent; with minimal contraction, action potentials of single motor units appear.
-As contraction increases, the number of potentials increases, forming an interference pattern.
+As contraction increases, the number of muscle action potentials increases, forming an interference pattern.

 In muscle disorders, individual fibers are affected without regard to their motor units; thus, amplitude of their potentials is diminished, but the interference pattern remains full.

 In nerve conduction studies, a peripheral nerve is stimulated with electrical shocks at several points along its course to a muscle, and the time to initiation of contraction is recorded.
 The time an impulse takes to traverse a measured length of nerve determines conduction velocity.
 The time required to traverse the segment nearest the muscle is called distal latency.
 Similar measurements can be made for sensory nerves.
 Nerve conduction studies test large, myelinated nerves, not thinly myelinated or unmyelinated nerves.